Welcome to the Podiatrist section of our website.

 Tick any of these boxes if you require any extra cast modifications, or if you require extra control in either the arch or talo-navicular area.
 A Cuboid Notch can help to lock the foot into the device and limits lateral foot movement.

-Select extra heel expansion for wider heel cup, minimal heel expansion for a narrow heel cup (this may cause irritation in some patients).
+Select extra heel expansion for wider heel cup than standard, minimal heel expansion for a narrower heel cup than standard (this may cause irritation in some patients).
 No lateral heel cup removes all of lateral side of heel cup without narrowing heel width.
 A plantar fascia groove can be added to ease pressure on the plantar fascia.
 (Mark on cast to ensure groove is located in correct position).
-Extra plaster first ray assists first ray to plantar flex.
+Extra plaster first ray assists first ray to plantar flex (use with a first ray cutout for best results).

 · Superform carbon fibre composite is stronger & less brittle than other carbon composite materials.